 Last month over 200 van life nomads sat in a circle at the Vanlife Diaries Tetons Gathering and talked openly about loneliness, depression, social media, and mental health.
 We shared, cried, laughed, commiserated, and connected about the highs and lows of life on the road.
-I talked about my experience in therapy (and gave an unsolicted BetterHelp review!).
+I talked about my experience with BetterHelp remote therapy and how it’s changed my life.

 There are so many books that help us see clearly how we’re holding ourselves back, including a few favorites, You Are A Badass, The Big Leap, and The Artist’s Way, but reading a book doesn’t always lead to actual, tangible change.
 That’s why I’ve incorporated remote therapy into my daily life.
 I’ve had a membership with BetterHelp for several months now and it’s not only helped me get out of my depressed slump, but it’s helped me shoot into the sky like a freaking rocket ship actualizing my potential to lead an awesome life.
 Seriously.

 It’s no coincidence that I’m suddenly able to write, read, film videos, create content, and confidently negotiate for the treatment I deserve in work, life, and love.
 Having my therapist by my side even while I’m living nomadically is like living with a 24/7 mental health personal trainer.

 Since that emotional day sitting and crying together in Wyoming, I’ve had dozens of people reach out to me on Instagram about BetterHelp.
 This article is for you.
 Here’s my BetterHelp review all about this awesome remote therapy app.
 It’s meant to answer your questions about remote therapy and make it more approachable, so if you think it might help you on your journey, you’ll give it a try.
 You have the power to create anything in your life.
 The only limitations on you come from your subconscious (that jerk).

 Whether you think you can or you think you can’t–you’re right. ― Henry Ford